pdincubus/MODX-Revo-Boilerplate/README.md

 * SimpleSearch.
 For use on the Page Not Found error page.
 * UltimateParent.
 Searches up branches to find parent pages at a chosen level.
 I use this for the bodyClass placeholder mostly.
 * Wayfinder.
 Makes menus easy.

+##Additional

+Thanks (as usual) to [Mister John](https://github.com/johnnoel) for a couple of the snippets which accompany the SimpleSearch on the Page Not Found error page.